kenneally15/AnalogClock/README.md

-Website with local and global city times
+Website with local system time and global city time zones